ashleychontos/pySYD/docs/quickstart.rst

 ``run``
-   regardless of how you choose to use the software, the most common way you will likely implement the ``pySYD`` pipeline is in run mode -- which, just as it sounds, will process stars in the order they were provided.
-This is saved to the `args` parser `NameSpace` as the `mode`, which will run the pipeline by calling :mod:`pysyd.pipeline.run`.
+   regardless of how you choose to use the software, the most common way you will likely implement ``pySYD`` is in run mode -- which, just as it sounds, will process stars in order.
+This is saved to the ``args`` parser ``NameSpace`` as the `mode`, which will run the pipeline by calling :mod:`pysyd.pipeline.run`.
 There are currently five available (tested) modes (with two more in development), all which are described in more detail :ref:`here <library-pipeline>`

 ``--star 1435467``
    here we are running a single star, KIC 1435467.
 You can also provide multiple targets, where the stars will append to a list and then be processed consecutively.
-On the other hand if no targets are provided, the program would default to reading in the star or 'todo' list (via 'info/todo.txt').
+On the other hand, if no targets are provided, the program would default to reading in the star or `todo` list (via `info/todo.txt`).
 Again, this is because the software is optimized for running many stars.

 ``-dv``
-   adapting Linux-like features, we reserved the single hash options for booleans which can all be grouped together, as shown above.
-The ``-d`` and ``-v`` are short for display and verbose, respectively, and show the figures and verbose output.
+   adapting Linux-like behavior, we reserved the single hash options for booleans which can all be grouped together (as shown above).
+Here the ``-d`` and ``-v`` are short for display and verbose, respectively, and show the figures and verbose output.
 For a full list of options available, please see our :ref:`command-line glossary <user-guide-cli-glossary>`.
 There are dozens of options to make your experience as customized as you'd like!